oisdk/site/posts/2017-10-13-convolutions-and-semirings.markdown

 # Convolutions

 If you're putting a general class in a library that you want people to use, and there exist sensible instances for common Haskell types, you should probably provide those instances in the library to avoid orphans.
 The meaning of "sensible" here is vague: generally speaking, if there is only one obvious or clear instance, then it's sensible.
-For lists, the only minimal definition I could find is of polynomial multiplication.
+For a list instance for the semiring class, for instance, I could figure out several law-abiding definitions for `<+>`{.haskell}, `one`{.haskell} and `zero`{.haskell}, but only one for `<.>`{.haskel}: polynomial multiplication.
 You know, where you multiply two polynomials like so:

 $$(x^3 + 2x + 3)(5x + 3x^2 + 4) = 9x^5 + 15x^4 + 18x^3 + 28x^2 + 38x + 24$$